A Well-Read Tart

 Chocolate Pecan Shortbread

-This recipe is actually taken straight from my grandmother’s recipe box.
+This Pecan Snowball Cookie recipe is actually taken straight from my grandmother’s recipe box.
 She just called them “Snowballs,” and she would include them in Christmas cookie tins she doled out to family and friends each year.

-Grandma usually baked seven or eight different kinds of Christms cookies, but Pecan Snowball Cookies were always one of my favorites.
+Grandma usually baked seven or eight different kinds of Christmas cookies each year.
+But, Pecan Snowball Cookies were always one of my favorites.
 (Unlike the fruit bread cookies.
 Just sayin’.)

 Pecan Snowball Cookies